 FedLoan is one of the largest student loan servicers, but it is also one of the more controversial.
 Borrowers and advocates have accused it of shoddy service, and earlier this year, PHEAA settled a lawsuit with Massachusetts Attorney General Maura Healey over allegations that the agency made errors and gave incorrect information to borrowers about PSLF eligibility.

-When news broke that PHEAA will not continuing working for the government, the Student Borrower Protection Center (SBPC) put out a press release saying it was “welcome news that the Department of Education will no longer rely on a company accused of widespread mismanagement and abuse to handle millions of borrowers’ student loans.”
+When news broke that PHEAA will not continue working for the government, the Student Borrower Protection Center (SBPC) put out a press release saying it was "welcome news that the Department of Education will no longer rely on a company accused of widespread mismanagement and abuse to handle millions of borrowers’ student loans."

-Still, the SBPC and other consumer advocates stressed the need help borrowers through this change, pointing out how messy previous large scale transfers have been.
+Still, the SBPC and other consumer advocates stressed the need to help borrowers through this change, pointing out how messy previous large scale transfers have been.
 An investigation last year by SBPC outlined extensive errors that affected more than a million borrowers when ACS, a former student loan servicer, transferred accounts back in 2013.

 And a 2015 report from the Consumer Financial Protection Bureau noted that servicing transfers leave borrowers confused, saying that "when servicers change, payments may be lost, consumers may incur surprise late fees, and processing problems and missing account records can knock borrowers off track on repaying their loans."